AakLak/RSBotSpot/content/post/bot-oldschool-runescape-with-tribot.md

 Click the **info button** to see more.

-When selecting a script to use, there are a few things you can check to ensure its quality:
+When selecting a script to use, there are a few things you can do to ensure its quality:

-* **Check last update date:** An old date doesn't necessarily mean the script is broken.
+* **Check last update date:** An old date doesn't always mean a script is broken.
 But if it hasn't been updated in over a year, it's *typically* outdated.
 * **Read the 1st thread post:** From the script info page, click **View Thread**.
 Here you can read details about the script's features and usage.
-* **Read last few thread pages:** Read posts to get a good idea of: how users feel about the script, how active the developer is, and if there are any outstanding issues.
+* **Read last few thread pages:** Read posts to get a good idea of how users feel about the script, how active the developer is, and if there are any outstanding issues.

 If all of these points check out, you've found a solid script!